Frequently asked questions about leasing and contract hire.

 Q: Do you have a Code Of Conduct?

 As members of the British Vehicle Rental & Leasing Association (BVRLA) we adhere to the Leasing Broker Members Code Of Conduct.
 The Code is the embodiment of what both we and the BVRLA stand for - quality, integrity and value for money.
-We are committed to these principles and will honor them by our actions which reinforces the message of 'use only a BVRLA Leasing Broker Member' - only then can you be assured of proper standards of quality, service and value.
+We are committed to these principles and will honour them by our actions which reinforces the message of 'use only a BVRLA Leasing Broker Member' - only then can you be assured of proper standards of quality, service and value.

 Q: Do you have a complaints handling procedure?